raymondHong07/CarRentalApplication/README.md

 # CarRentalApplication (W.I.P)
 This is a car rental concept application catered to users who are looking to experience what renting a car in the 21st century feels like.
 The application is for those who not only want to get from point A to point B, but actually have a preference of what they want to get there in.

-This application utilizes Firebase to manipulate data, as well as handle authentication.
+This application utilizes a personally created Firebase to manipulate data that was set up for the purpose of demonstration, as well as handle authentication.
+The format of the data is stored in a JSON format that can be found in this repo to showcase the structure of the data being pulled from Firebase.

 Explore | Details | Booking Details | Booking Confirmation
 --- | --- | --- |---